Microsoft Foundry – BYO AI Gateway – Part 3

 The category property is self-explanatory.
 You either set to this to ApiManagement (if using APIM) or Model Gateway (if using a third-party AI Gateway like a Kong or LiteLLM).

 The target property is the URI you want the agent to try to connect to.
-As an example, if I create an API on my APIM instance for the v1 OpenAPI named openai-v1 my target would look like “https://myapim.azure-api.net/openai-v1/v1”.
+As an example, if I create an API on my APIM instance for the v1 OpenAPI named openai-v1 my target would look like “https://myapim.azure-api.net/openai-v1/v1&#8221;.
 As of the date of this blog post, you MUST use the azure-api-net FQDN for the APIM.
 If you try to do a custom domain you’ll get an error back telling you that it’s not supported.
-I got a request into the product group to lift this limitation.
+I have a request into the product group to lift this limitation.
 I’ll update this if that is done.
-For third-party model gateway, the URI would be similar.
+For third-party model gateway, this property serves the same purpose but can be any valid domain.

 The authType property is going to be either ApiKey or ProjectManagedIdentity for an APIM connection.
 ProjectManagedIdentity will authenticate to the upstream APIM using the agent’s project’s Entra ID managed identity.
 When using ProjectManagedIdentity you must also specify the audience property and set it to cognitive services.azure.com if connecting to a backend Foundry resource hosting models.
-Today, it doesn’t seem possible to pass the agent’s Entra ID agent identity that I’ve seen.
 For a model gateway connection this will either be ApiKey or OAuth.
 Details on the OAuth setup can be found in the samples GitHub (I haven’t mucked with it yet).
 If you’re using the authType of ApiKey you additional need to pass the credentials property which includes a property of key with the API key similar to what you see below.

 authType: ApiKey